Christmas Traditions: Cutting Our Own Tree

 Photo GalleryClick thumbnail to view full-size

-What do you prefer? traditional live tree or artificial tree?
+What do you prefer? traditional live trees or artificial tree?s

 Among other traditions we always loved was Christmas caroling up and down our neighborhood the week before Christmas.
 Also caroling at local Convalescent hospitals.
 They always love seeing the kids there.
 My girls loved the tradition of cooking making and Gingerbread House building.
 Every year they tried to out-top each other creating elaborate Gingerbread houses.